kalyaniv7/ZohoCrmApiIntegration/README.md

    -d "grant_type=authorization_code"
    ```
 4. Store the `refresh_token` securely for generating future access tokens.

+### Notes
+You can visit this link for detailed [OAuth 2.0 for v3 APIs- An Overview](https://www.zoho.com/crm/developer/docs/api/v3/oauth-overview.html)
+Follow this link for more information - [Scopes](https://www.zoho.com/crm/developer/docs/api/v3/scopes.html)

 ## Step 2: Search for an Existing Enquiry
 To search for an existing Lead or Contact, use the `searchLead` API: